natewoodward/natewoodward.github.io/_drafts/bash-output-patterns.md

 it's stdout that matters when it comes to reasoning about how the command will function.
 If that behavior isn't what's desired, you can try using `-t 0` instead of `-t 1` to detect whether stdin is a terminal.
-Consider what happens in that case, and try testing it out in a shell if you're unsure.
+Consider what happens in that case if you were to run the examples above.
+Try testing it out in a shell if you're unsure.

 Ultimately, using `[[ -t $fd ]]` in this way is a heuristic for determining whether a human is likely to see our output or not, so it's important to understand its limitations.